Rebeccawing/Combined-quantitative-models/README.md

 This repository contains:

 1. strategy files
-2. run scripts
+2. run scripts       x
-3. strategy summary
+3. strategy summary  x
 4. flow chart
+5. presentation      x
+6. setting files     x

 It is not the final one, especially for strategy summary.